andreirff/andreirff/README.md

 </h5>

 <h5 align=center'>
-I learn a lot from the open source community and knowledge sharing.
+<br/>I learn a lot from the open source community and knowledge sharing.
-I currently work at IGH.
+<br/>I currently work at IGH.
 <br/>Founder of the customer-focused startup - ZapTI.
 </h5>